 Make sure to pack extra layers for this hike.
 The elevation gain on this trail is roughly 1,700 feet so the temperature will change drastically from the bottom to top.

 My favorite base player is this Merino Wool zip up.
-I love that I can wear it under a shirt or coat or on its own.
+I love that I can wear it under a shirt, coat, or on its own.

 Lake McDonald Colored Rocks & Hike